rusucosmin/til/github/gitignore.md

 #How to use .gitignore

-To add a specific file to gitignore we shall use a `/` after the file name.
+-To add a specific file to gitignore we shall use a `/` after the file name.

 ## Local .gitignore